AhmedRezk-00/Annotations-for-OpenQASM-3.0/README.md

   - `check_execution_annotations`: Identifies and applies execution-related annotations in OpenQASM strings.
   - `reverse_bitString`: Reverses the bitstrings in the measurement results.
   - `format_counts_hex` and `format_counts_decimal`: Format the measurement results into hexadecimal and decimal representations, respectively.

+- **Add these annotations to process your circuit execution results:**
+   - `@reverse_bitString`: Reverses the bit strings in the measurement results
+   - `@format_to_hex`: Converts measurement results to hexadecimal representation
+   - `@format_to_dec`: Converts measurement results to decimal representation

 ### Circuit_Provenance